Aldino, for holidays among sport and history

 A22 from Brennero, Egna-Ora-Termeno motorway exit, follow the road towards Cavalese.
-At the Brückenwirt Hotel turn left
+At the Brückenwirt Hotel turn left By bus

-With Flixbus until Bolzano, then local buses
+With Flixbus until Bolzano, then local buses By train

 All the trains stop in Bolzano, some in Ora.
-Then local buses
+Then local buses By plane

 The nearest airports are Bolzano, Verona, Venezia, Treviso, Bergamo.
 From the airports the South Tyrol Bus and Busgroup connect from and to Ora and Egna.